Who is Southwest Recovery Services?

 Remove Southwest Recovery Services From Your Credit Report Today!

 Lexington Law can assist you in disputing Southwest Recovery Services collection accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.